peterkappus/ration/README.md

 1. Put the files on your server somewhere (maybe via SCP)

     %> scp -r * remote_user@remote_box:/home/user_name/path/to/files
-2. Rename config.sample.yaml to config.yaml and update your config variables as needed
+2. Rename *config.sample.yaml* to *config.yaml* and update your config variables as needed
 3. Install Pony Gem

     %> gem install pony
 4. Fill up the queue directory with goodies (maybe via SCP)

     %> scp queue/* remote_user@remote_box.com:/home/user_name/path/to/queue
-5. Make sure both directories are writeable by the script (probably wont ahve to do this if cron runs as yourself)
+5. Make sure both directories are writeable by the script (probably wont have to do this if cron runs as yourself)
 6. Setup your Cron Job to call this script whenever you wish

     %> crontab -e

 ###example cron:
-    55 */3 * * * /usr/local/rvm/bin/ruby-1.9.2-p318 /home/peterk/toys/pb0t.tumblr.com/gen.rb
+    55 */3 * * * /usr/local/rvm/bin/ruby-1.9.2-p318 /home/user_name/directory/go.rb
     #Run at 55 minutes past the hour every three hours using a custom RVM managed ruby version.

 ##To Do